northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 List [admonitions] types (i.e., callouts) available.
 :::

+### Tabs
+[MyST Tabs] are a great way to present material (see {ref} GPUs for Deep Learning).
+It is essential for these to be used properly: situations where the same task or topic spans multiple setups or interfaces.
+For instance, installing deep learning to run on the GPUs is the task in the aforementioned example, where the tab chose is either PyTorch or Tensorflow.

 ##  Code Example
 Code examples can help readers understand how to use a feature or solve a problem.
 Here are some guidelines to follow:
 - **Clarity**: Ensure that your code is easy to understand.
 Include comments to explain complex or essential parts of the code.